twohoursonelife/junior/README.md

 - Dev Junior: 912705407850532904
 - Dev 2HOL Discord: 678098930503909386

-### Container registry info

-- We use GitHub's container registry, namespace `ghcr.io/twohoursonelife/junior`
-  - You will find **stable/released** versions here

-### Github Actions info

-- We have an action to deploy the bot, triggered by the creation of a GitHub release.
-(Version format `*.*.*`)
-  - This is `.github/workflows/deploy.yml`, the action is made up of three jobs.
-First the image is built and exported to GHCR, at the same time the Slash Commands for the bot are being deployed in a seperate job and finally, dependent on the build and upload job, final deployment is triggered.
-  - Deployment is a bit rougher and not as easy to quickly move to another server as I would like it to be.
-  - In essence, we have a Digital Ocean Droplet setup with the 1-Click-Install Docker image which has then been setup with [adnanh/webhook](https://github.com/adnanh/webhook) and the `deploy.sh` script found in this repo, loosely following [this article](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32).
-  - This allows the deploy action to hit the *totally secure (and not security by obscurity)* webhook with a POST request, triggering the script to run on the server.

 ### Command cheat sheet

 Build Docker container, leave pushing to the workflow for proper tagging